 The City Council has identified a new public safety building as a top priority to keep Clive safe and support our first responders.
 If LOSST does not pass, the Clive property tax levy rate will need to increase by $0.65 per $1000 of valuation to cover the cost of the new facility.

 Clive is a growing city with growing public safety needs.
 The current public safety building was designed to serve a population of 11,000.
 Clive’s population today is over 18,000 and is expected to grow to approximately 24,000.
-The City Council has studied public safety needs over the past five years, and has determined that a 40,000 square foot facility shared by the Clive Police and Fire Departments is the most efficient and cost-effective strategy.
+Also, based on the standards of coverage study the City completed in 2017, Clive Fire Station 32 needs to move west and closer to a major arterial road to maintain excellent response times and implement closest unit response agreements with neighboring cities.
 Land acquisition and construction costs for the facility are projected to be $15.25 million.
 The new facility will be located at 8800 Hickman Road, the former location of Slumberland Furniture.
 Click here for more information about property taxes in Clive.
 Click here for more information about the new Clive public safety facility.

 The City has prioritized building and maintaining high quality streets throughout Clive.